nicfheorais/nicfheorais/README.md

 ## Current

-Recent School of Code graduate (https://www.schoolofcode.co.uk/).
-Produced projects using HTML, CSS, Javascript, React, Typescript, Node, Express, REST APIs, Jest, Cypress, Git and Github, to name but a few of the technologies we got to grips with.
-The bootcamp culminated in a gruelling, four-week, group
-project: six people; four intense weeks; pair-programming from inception to full stack demo for **Raduno!
+School of Code UK graduate (https://www.schoolofcode.co.uk/).
+Completed projects with HTML, CSS, Javascript, React, Typescript, Node, Express, REST APIs, Jest, Cypress, Git and Github, to name but a few of the technologies we got to grips with.
+The bootcamp culminated in a gruelling, four-week, group project: six people; four intense weeks; pair-programming from inception to full stack demo for **Raduno!
 Catch up without the fuss!** a responsive web app designed to streamline arranging big group events, whichm, as we know, can be like herding cats.

  <br />